shippableSamples/ci-hugo-aerobatic/content/post/shippable-aerobatic.md

     - npm run deploy
 ~~~

+As you can see in our YAML file, we're using the shippable `cache_dir_list` tag to cache our `node_modules` directory so the aerobatic-cli does not have to be installed from scratch with each build.

 Once you push this new file to GitHub, your site will be automatically built and deployed by Shippable:

 <img src="/images/site-live.png" alt="Shippable CI Build Log">